Ready to explore Roaring Brook Trail? Here's everything you need to know before you go!

 Winter hiking is possible for those equipped with appropriate gear, including microspikes or snowshoes depending on conditions.
 Spring brings its own rewards as the forest awakens, though mud season can make certain sections challenging.

-Plan for 5 to 7 hours total time, which allows for a comfortable pace with breaks for photos, snacks, and simply enjoying the surroundings.
-Starting early in the day provides the best lighting for the viewpoint and increases your chances of wildlife sightings.
+Plan for 4-5 hours total time, which allows for a comfortable pace with breaks for photos, snacks, and enjoying the surroundings.
+Starting early provides the best lighting for views and increases your chances of wildlife sightings.

 Practical Preparation